Configuring OSPF in a Single Area

 Verifying OSPF Configuration

-database - Contents of the topology databaseshow ip ospf
+- show ip ospfdatabase - Contents of the topology database

-- Displays all active routing protocolsshow ip route
+- show ip protocols- Displays all active routing protocols

 # clear ip ospf process